SherryPham/IOT-Network-Security-Monitoring-System/README.md

 3. `Private_Monitor_Client.py`: Monitors and processes incoming messages from subscribed MQTT topics, providing real-time analysis and recommendations.
 4. `Local_Sample.txt`: A sample text file containing simulated network traffic data, derived from a Wireshark capture.
 5. `Recommendations.txt`: Contains recommendations based on the analysis of the incoming network traffic data.
-6. `README.md`: This documentation file.
-7. `Output/`: A directory that includes screenshots demonstrating the functioning of the scripts.
+6. `Output/`: A directory that includes screenshots demonstrating the functioning of the scripts.

 ## Overall Code Function